Ankit6174/predictive-intelligence-no-show-healthcare/README.md

 * The **Decision Tree** and **K Nearest Neighbour** classifiers showed comparable performance with an accuracy of 0.76.
 * **Logistic Regression** and **Bernoulli Naive Bayes** had the lowest test accuracies.

-For a more detailed breakdown of each model's performance, please refer to the individual sections below.
+For more detailed breakdown of each model's performance, please refer to the individual sections below.

 #### Note that, some machine learning models were not available in my projects because they were time expensive and took a lot of time to train, and so I trained those models on Google Colab and generated the report.

-# Prediction

-- ## Run this file:  (*prediction.py*)

-        python prediction.py
+# Command to run the project:
+        cd ./python-backend
+        pip install -r requirements.txt

+        cd ..
+        cd ./node-backend
+        npm install

+        npm start

 ## Acknowledgement